-Lal Thilakarathana is the most senior dance and drumming instructor at The SRI LANKA FOUNDATION Academy of Performing Arts.
+Lal Thilakarathana, the principal of the SRI LANKA FOUNDATION Academy of Performing Arts is the most senior dance and drumming instructor at The SRI LANKA FOUNDATION Academy of Performing Arts.
 Lal first started dancing when he was six years old at the Sri Nimalweera Kalayathanaya, Ratnapura, Sri Lanka.
 He learned to perform Kohomba Kankariya, Bali rituals and many more folk rituals and dance traditions at that institution for more than ten years before he graduated in 1986 followed by a “Ves Baduma” ceremony in 1989.
 Lal continued his higher education with a diploma of ” Lalitha kala ” (NYC) and National Gandharva exam.
 In 2014 he was offered a bachelors degree from Shakspeare Center Sri Lanka in dancing, drama, and stage productions.

 He has performed in more than 35 countries at some of the most prestigious venues including Sydney Opera house and Kennedy Center, Washington, D.C.
 Lal has performed in front of hundred and two world leaders including Prince Charles, The Prince of Wales.
 As a dance instructor, he taught many students at prestigious dance academies around the world including, Sri Lankan Art Council of Sydney, Channa Upuli Dance Academy & Lal Thilakarathna Rangayathana in Colombo, Sri Lanka.